Monaco

 grâce de Dieu, Prince Souverain de Monaco

-("by the grace of God, Sovereign Prince of
+("By the grace of God, Sovereign Prince of

 Monaco").